 \section{Acknowledgements}

-X. Hu's research was supported in part by the National Science Foundation.
-H. Wu was partially supported by National Science Foundation of China 11001058, SRFDP and "Chen Guang" project supported by Shanghai Municipal Education Commission and Shanghai Education Development Foundation.
+The authors would like to thank the referee for calling their attention to related works in the literature on this topic.
+X. Hu's research was partially supported by the National Science Foundation.
+H. Wu was partially supported by National Science Foundation of China 11001058, SRFDP and ``Chen Guang" project supported by Shanghai Municipal Education Commission and Shanghai Education Development Foundation.